 Also, as part of a manufacturing optimization plan developed in conjunction with the acquisition of National Starch to improve profitability, in the second quarter of 2011 we committed to a plan that will optimize our production capabilities at certain of our North American facilities.
 We anticipate that our plan will be completed by September 30, 2012 at which time certain equipment will cease to be used.
-As a result, we are accelerating the depreciation on this equipment to reflect its shorter useful life.
-We recorded accelerated depreciation of \$2.5 million in the second quarter of 2011 and will record accelerated depreciation of approximately \$3.8 million per quarter until the completion of the plan when the equipment will be fully depreciated.
+As a result, we are recording restructuring charges to write the equipment off by September 30, 2012.
+For the third quarter and first nine months of 2011, we recorded charges of \$4 million and \$6 million, respectively, of which \$3 million and \$5 million represent accelerated depreciation on the equipment.
+We will continue to record restructuring charges of \$4 million per quarter until the completion of the plan when the equipment will be fully depreciated.